 Tricked out in lush furs, rich silks, Margot flaunts her swag with the brazenness of a woman born into filth and grime.
-She occasionally caressing her own jewels, lavishing the affection that she lacks for her fellow man on the cold glitter of those heavy diamond bracelets.
-Even her shoes sparkle with pave rhinestones and a heavy broach graces her funny cylindrical cap.
+She occasionally caresses her own jewels, lavishing the affection that she lacks for her fellow man on the cold glitter of those heavy diamond bracelets.
+Even her shoes sparkle with pave rhinestones and a heavy brooch graces her funny cylindrical cap.
 She lights up the darkness like a firecracker with her over-the-top glamour, even in the most grim and dire of settings.

-Live well and look great or die trying, that’s Margot’s mentality to the very end.
+Live well and look great, or die trying.
+That’s Margot’s mentality to the very end.

 The fashions of noir are underwritten, usually, by crime.
 The desire for beauty and style propels the women of noir to navigate the underworld and find men whom they can manipulate into giving them the cutting-edge frocks they so crave.
 Security, money, fashion—they all go hand-in-hand.
 Take Vera, the psycho chick of Ulmer’s cheapie Detour.
 When we first see her, her clothes don’t exactly impress us.
 She sports a black skirt and heels scuffed up by her time spent hitchhiking.
 We never really learn where she wants to go or where she comes from.

 However, her crocheted cardigan, with great big, round buttons, that once was white looks like it was purchased at a department store by a girl who wanted nicer things, but couldn’t really afford them.